CDCgov/ocio-wsl/README.md

     feat: which represents a new feature, and correlates to a SemVer minor. feat!:, or fix!:, refactor!:, etc., which represent a breaking change (indicated by the !) and will result in a SemVer major.

+Review through [commit-analyzer](https://github.com/semantic-release/commit-analyzer/blob/master/lib/default-release-rules.js) for a set of meaningful terms to use.

 ## Issues

 - Should I be using a dedicated user to install asdf?